pslucas0212/OCP47-IPI-vSphere-Install/README.md

     INFO Access the OpenShift web-console here: https://console-openshift-console.apps.ocp4.example.com INFO Login to the console with user: "kubeadmin", and password: “K**************************98” INFO Time elapsed: 37m47s

+11. You are ready to use your OCP 4.5 Cluster.
+Don't forget to install the command line client that you downloaded  earlier.